woolweaven/web-scraping/README.md

 the difference is that your real IP is exposed.

 **DT_Fetcher()**

-class is responsible for making the scraping part.
+is responsible for making the scraping part.
 First a request is made, through looping around tags(html format), links to the questions are fetched.
 Note that at this point the link is not full.
 Which is why the link is concatinated with the l1 variable, for a complete working URL.
 The URLs are saved a list up until it gets to a length of 10.
 A with statement opens a text file *newD.txt*, then the contents of data are appended to the file.

 **DT_Sender()**

-class compares the contents of *newD.txt* with those *old.txt*.
+compares the contents of *newD.txt* with those *old.txt*.
 Differences in the file represent new data, new data is sent to the telegram channel and *old.txt* is updated.

-The Scheduler.py is used to run the *scrapper.py*.
+The *Scheduler.py* is used to run the *scrapper.py*.
 This makes it almost possible to achieve real-time feed of questions being posted at any one moment.

 Contributions are greatly appreciated.
 Hope you find this code useful.

 **References and Resources:**
 [article on TorRequest](https://www.scrapehero.com/make-anonymous-requests-using-tor-python/)

 [Telepot Documentation](https://telepot.readthedocs.io/en/latest/)

-[Making your bot channel admin](https://telmemeber.com/single/7/Make-telegram-bot-your-channel-admin) [Free proxies](https://free-proxy-list.net/) [BeautifulSoup4 Documentation](https://pypi.org/project/beautifulsoup4/)
+[Making your bot channel admin](https://telmemeber.com/single/7/Make-telegram-bot-your-channel-admin)

+[Free proxies](https://free-proxy-list.net/)

+[BeautifulSoup4 Documentation](https://pypi.org/project/beautifulsoup4/)

 [APScheduler Documentation](https://apscheduler.readthedocs.io/en/v3.6.0/userguide.html#code-examples)